 About Our Chapter, Beta Rho:

 Kappa Alpha Theta, Beta Rho is a dynamic group of women who are supportive of each other and share values of respect and love for one another.
-While each member strives to accomplish her individual goals, Theta as a group is committed to academic excellence, philanthropic involvement and a general betterment of our organization as a whole.
-We truly love spending time with each other, and the endless amount of laughter and fun memories we’ve shared together is clearly a testament to that.
+While each member strives to accomplish her individual goals, Theta as a group is committed to academic excellence, philanthropic involvement, and a general betterment of our organization as a whole.
+We truly love spending time with each other, and the endless amount of laughter and fun memories we’ve shared together is a clear testament to that.

-At Theta we hold numerous social activities each year, such as our semi-formals and formals, service mixers with fraternities, a KAT-in-the-Hat blind date function, and more!
+At Theta we hold numerous social activities each year, such as our semi-formals and formals, a KAT-in-the-Hat blind date function, and more!
 With our ranging personalities, far-reaching interests, and widespread involvement, we each make our group stronger as a whole.
 We cheer our sisters on at sporting events, applaud them at a cappella performances, and celebrate each other’s academic and extracurricular successes.
-This is a group of women who genuinely care for one another, and who, above all, admire each other — not only for what we’ve accomplished, but also for who we are as people.
+Theta is a group of women who genuinely care for one another, and who, above all, admire each other — not only for what we’ve accomplished, but also for who we are as people.
 We are each different, yet bound by the lasting friendships we create with women who we will call friends and sisters far beyond our lives at Duke.